Nose Fetish

 The idea behind nasophilia descends from the late-nineteenth-century medical project of cataloguing sexual variation.
 Richard von Krafft-Ebing's Psychopathia Sexualis (1886) introduced the framework of body-part "fetishism," and the British physician Havelock Ellis, in his multi-volume Studies in the Psychology of Sex (from 1897), gave sustained attention to the eroticisation of particular features, including the powerful role of smell and the face in attraction: early scaffolding for what later writers would call partialism, an erotic focus on a body part rather than on an object.

-The nose holds a peculiar and well-documented place in the history of psychoanalysis.
-The Berlin otorhinolaryngologist Wilhelm Fliess (1858–1928), Sigmund Freud's close friend and correspondent, advanced a theory of a "nasal reflex neurosis", a supposed physiological link between the nose and the genitals, set out in his 1897 monograph Die Beziehungen zwischen Nase und weiblichen Geschlechtsorganen ("The Relationship between the Nose and the Female Sex Organs").
-Fliess even devised nasal surgery intended to treat sexual and menstrual complaints, and Freud allowed Fliess to operate on his own nose.
-The theory never found scientific favour, but the Freud–Fliess correspondence embedded a symbolic nose–genital association in early psychoanalytic thought, and Freud is later cited as having interpreted the nose as a substitute for the penis.
+The nose holds a peculiar place in the history of psychoanalysis.
+The Berlin otorhinolaryngologist Wilhelm Fliess (1858–1928), Sigmund Freud's close friend and correspondent, advanced a theory of a "nasal reflex neurosis", a supposed physiological link between the nose and the genitals.
+He set it out in his 1892 book Neue Beiträge und Therapie der nasalen Reflexneurose and expanded it in the 1897 monograph Die Beziehungen zwischen Nase und weiblichen Geschlechtsorganen ("The Relationship between the Nose and the Female Sex Organs"), which identified "genital spots" on the nasal turbinate and proposed nasal surgery to treat sexual and menstrual complaints.
+Fliess operated on Freud's own nose more than once.
+The theory ended in disaster: in 1895 Freud referred the patient Emma Eckstein to Fliess for nasal surgery meant to cure a supposed sexual neurosis, and Fliess left a length of surgical gauze inside the wound, leaving her nearly dead from haemorrhage and permanently disfigured.
+The theory never found scientific favour, yet the Freud–Fliess correspondence embedded a symbolic nose–genital association in early psychoanalytic thought, and Freud is later cited as having read the nose as a substitute for the penis.

 In contemporary classification the nose, as a focal body part, falls under the broad fetishistic/partialism framing of the DSM-5-TR, which treats such interests as disorders only when they cause distress, impairment, or harm.
 Reference catalogues such as Wikipedia's article on nose fetishism record nasophilia as a recognised but minor facial partialism; the specific compound nasophilia is a modern coinage whose precise first use is not well documented.